 - Asparagus (wild) looks like a thinner, grassier version of the domesticated version you'll find at markets and grows in the spring and early summer.

 - Berries of all kinds grow wild in the summer, notably blackberries, blueberries, and raspberries.
-Lesser-known berries such as huckleberries and salmonberries are local delicacies that are only available by foraging (or knowing someone who does!).
+Lesser-known berries such as huckleberries and salmonberries are local delicacies that are only available by foraging in the right area.